Pepelespooder/Unofficial-Rimworld-Vanilla-Expanded---Royalty-Patch-/README.md

 # Unofficial-Rimworld-Vanilla-Expanded---Royalty-Patch-
-Their Is a Problem currently At least at the time of posting relating to the VanillaFactionExpandedVikings_Patches.xml.
+Their Is a Problem currently At least at the time of posting relating to VanillaFactionExpandedVikings_Patches.xml and VanillaCookingExpanded_patches.xml .
 This is A unnofficial Fix created by me.

 --How to Install? --
 --